-The SBPC’s Civil Rights Project is working to expose the effects of student debt on communities of color and show how predatory practices in the market are exacerbating existing racial and economic disparities.
+SBPC is committed to exposing the effects of student debt on communities of color and showing how predatory practices in the market exacerbate existing racial and economic disparities.
 Through innovative advocacy and the novel application of legal tools, the SBPC is working to address discrimination in the market and demonstrate how protecting borrowers is critical to advancing racial equity and economic justice.

 Exposing the Disparate Effects of Student Debt